lloydroc/lloydroc.github.io/content/post/c/example-fft.md

 ## Test Cases for the FFT

 Here are some test cases for the FFT.
 Again, the type here is `float` and this will run well on a processor with a math co-processor.
-If you're using a microcontroller then you'd want to consider type `char` or `int`.
+If you're using a micro-controller then you'd want to consider type `char` or `int`.

 {{< highlight c >}}
 // file main.c